 Choir: Zürcher Sing-Akademie

-I did not expect anything less than that: throughout the oratorio, the choir presented a top-notch, absolutely professional performance, clear and understandable, perfect in diction and pronunciation (the rehearsals with Edward Caswell obviously paid off!), equally impeccable in balance, transparency, homogeneity and articulation, excellent in dynamic control.
+I did not expect anything less than that.
+Throughout the oratorio, the choir presented a top-notch, absolutely professional performance, clear and understandable, perfect in diction and pronunciation.
+The rehearsals with Edward Caswell obviously paid off!
+It was equally impeccable in balance, transparency, homogeneity and articulation, excellent in dynamic control.
 Sure, there are other choirs in the same league, but is there any better choir in Europe?

 4, “And the glory of the Lord”

 In line with what I stated above about the orchestra: it took me a while to get used to the acoustic.
 Concrete: here, I felt that the hall could easily have taken more volume.
 Did the choir maybe save forces for parts 2 and 3?

 7, “And he shall purify” / 8, “O thou that tellest good tidings to Zion”